Science + Nature Summer Camps for Boys

 Penikese Island Science + Nature Summer Camps Programs bring selected, male students outside to learn about and explore the natural world through the island's 75-acre preserve.

-In two sessions each lasting 5-days/4-nights, our summer programs encourage the spirit of discovery!
+In one session lasting 5-days/4-nights, our Science + Nature Summer Camp for Boys encourage the spirit of discovery!

 Tuition for 1-Week Session: $850